webxia123/bettercozylife/readme.md

 ![CozyLife Logo](./images/icon.png)

 ## Supported Devices
-⚠️ **IMPORTANT: This integration ONLY works with the CozyLife or Xiaomi-branded Cozylife Smart Plug!**
+⚠️ **IMPORTANT: This integration is ONLY tested with the CozyLife or Xiaomi-branded Cozylife Smart Plugs!**

 [Buy it here on AliExpress](https://nl.aliexpress.com/item/1005005991851918.html)